-Lesson Title: Informal Letter - To a Classmate Theme: Writing Lesson Number: L1-L018 Class/Level: SSS 1 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Write a letter demonstrating correct usage of the features of an informal letter.
-Use appropriate and relevant vocabulary when writing an informal letter.
-Write a letter with correct grammar and spelling.
-Preparation Read the example lesson). e letter (see end of
+Lesson Title: Informal Letter - To a Theme: Writing Classmate Lesson Number: L1-L018 Class/Level: SSS 1 Time: 40 minutes

+Learning Outcomes A Propagation

+Preparation

+By the end of the lesson, pupils Read the example letter (see end of

+will be able to: lesson).

+Write a letter demonstrating correct

+usage of the features of an informal

+letter.

+Use appropriate and relevant

+vocabulary when writing an informal

+letter.

+3. Write a letter with correct grammar

+and spelling.

-- Invite volunteers to tell the class whom they are going to write a letter to.
+- 1. Invite volunteers to tell the class whom they are going to write a letter to.
 (Example answers: friend at another school, sister away from home, grandparents in the village) - 2.
 Invite volunteers to tell the class what event they are going to write about.
 (Example answers: a wedding, party or graduation) - 3.
 Tell pupils that in today's lesson they are going to use their ideas from the previous lesson to write an informal letter to a friend.